Gigaspaces/xap-docs/site-hugo/content/sbp/grafana-influxdb-ie-kubernetes.markdown

 	helm install insightedge --name demo
 	```

-{{% note%}}For more information about the GigaSpaces Helm charts and how to install and configure InsightEdge and XAP in Kubernetes, see the [KubeGrid section]({{% latestadmurl %}}/kubernetes-overview.html) of the product documentation.{{% /note%}}
+{{% note%}}For more information about the GigaSpaces Helm charts and how to install and configure InsightEdge and XAP in Kubernetes, see the [KubeGrid]({{% latestadmurl %}}/kubernetes-overview.html) section of the product documentation.{{% /note%}}

 # Using Grafana to View InsightEdge Metrics

 ## Configuring the Grafana Client

-Set the following in the Grafana client so that it will work with the GigaSpaces metrics reporter and the sample dashboards from the InsightEdge metrics demo:
+You need to do the following in the Grafana client so that it will work with the GigaSpaces metrics reporter and the sample dashboards from the InsightEdge metrics demo:

 - Configure the data source.
 - Import the sample dashboards from the demo package.